 When you accept a credit limit increase, it can result in a lower credit utilization.
 Of course, that’s assuming you act responsibly and don’t increase your spending.
 Why is this a good thing?
 Credit utilization refers to the amount of credit you’re currently using compared to the total amount of credit you have available.

 Credit reporting agencies such as Equifax and TransUnion use credit utilization to help calculate your credit score.
 In fact, 30% of your credit score is based on credit utilization.
 Here’s a quick example.
 Let’s say you have a single credit card with a $5,000 credit limit and a $2,500 unpaid balance.
 You are utilizing 50% of your available credit.
 If your credit limit increases to $7,500, your $2,500 balance becomes 33.25% of your available credit.
 Again, that assumes you don’t instantly use the higher credit limit to spend more.
-The lower your credit utilization, the higher your credit score.
+The lower you keep your credit utilization over time, the higher your credit score.

 Credit often isn’t something you can go out and get when you desperately need it.
 In most cases, credit is earned by being disciplined and responsible over the long term.
 If you don’t max out your credit cards or neglect to pay your bills, your credit will be in a healthy state.
 That’s a good thing in the event of an unexpected emergency.